 They are:

-- A spouse with no income
+- A spouse of the deceased worker with no income

 - A child under 18